Lifting pseudo-holomorphic polygons to the symplectisation of $P \times \mathbb{R}$ and applications: Background on wrapped Floer homology

 We fix a Legendrian lift of the exact Lagrangian immersion $L \cup \phi^s_H(L')$ to the contactisation of the symplectisation, which moreover has the property that all Reeb chords start on the lift of $L$.
 Using the constructions in Section \ref{sec:grading}, we can associate paths $\Gamma$ of Lagrangian tangent-planes in the symplectisation to each generator (considered as a mixed Reeb chord on the lift to the contactisation of the symplectisation).
 The gradings of the generators are then defined to be

-\begin{rem} Observe that for a Reeb-chord generator $c_i$, this grading differs from the grading $|c_i|_{LCH}$ in Section \ref{sec:grading} obtained when considering $c_i$ as a generator of the Chekanov-Eliashberg algebra of $\Lambda \cup \Lambda'$.
-More precisely, the capping paths in $P$ used for the grading of the latter can be lifted to capping paths in the symplectisation, and the corresponding gradings satisfy $|c_i|=|c_i|_{LCH}+2$. \end{rem}
+\begin{remark} Observe that for a Reeb-chord generator $c_i$, this grading differs from the grading $|c_i|_{LCH}$ in Section \ref{sec:grading} obtained when considering $c_i$ as a generator of the Chekanov-Eliashberg algebra of $\Lambda \cup \Lambda'$.
+More precisely, the capping paths in $P$ used for the grading $|c_i|_{LCH}$ can be lifted to capping paths in the symplectisation, and the corresponding gradings are related by $|c_i|=|c_i|_{LCH}+2$. \end{remark}

-\begin{rem} Recall that the above grading is not canonical; the different choices of paths of Lagrangian planes along the curve $\gamma$ in the construction given in Section \ref{sec:grading} may induce a global shift in grading of $CF_\bullet$.
-However, in the case when $L'$ is a sufficiently $C^1$-small perturbation of $L$, one can choose the path $\gamma$, together with the path of Lagrangian planes along $\gamma$, to be sufficiently close to a constant path.
-In this way the grading becomes canonically defined. \end{rem}
+\begin{remark} Recall that the above grading is not canonical; the different choices of paths of Lagrangian planes along the curve $\gamma$ in the construction given in Section \ref{sec:grading} may induce a global shift in grading of $CF_\bullet$.
+However, in the case when $L'$ is a sufficiently $C^1$-small perturbation of $L$, which moreover is assumed to be connected, a canonical grading is obtained as follows; we choose both the path $\gamma$, and the path of Lagrangian planes along $\gamma$, to be sufficiently close to constant paths. \end{remark}